 Court Paid Experts and/or Expenses Form OPD-209

 - The OPD standards state “Reimbursement for transcript fees and experts shall be made only when the transcript/expert is used only for the defense of the client, and when the transcript/expert is used/answerable only for/to the defense counsel.
 Transcripts/Experts ordered for use by the court (e.g., an initial competency exam) shall not be reimbursed.”
 So if the court orders any transcript/expert, then OPD will not reimburse because the transcript/expert would be used/answerable for/to the court. **Also Applies to Transcript Fee Form OPD-E-205** (OAC 120-1-17)

 Financial Disclosure/Affidavit of Indigency Form OPD-206R

 - Interpreter Services must be exclusively for defense of the client.
-(An example of services for defense of the client would be an interpreter for lawyer to visit at jail).
-Interpreter Services are not Appointed Counsel billings and instead are paid same as witness fees.
-Also, if the court orders the Interpreter Services they are to be paid for by the court.
-(Refer to ORC 2311.14)
+(An example of services for defense of the client would be an interpreter for a lawyer to visit at jail (OAC 120-1-17).

 - Subpoena Fees and Services will never be reimbursed by assigned counsel or paid for from assigned counsel.